AppleJax2/tanukimcp-thought/README.md

 2. **Enhance & Refine** - Add production-quality details to each task
 3. **Implement Tasks** - Execute one task at a time with clear standards

+Each phase builds upon the previous one, creating a workflow that maintains context and ensures high-quality results.
+This framework is applicable to projects of any scale - from small refactors to building entire applications from scratch.

 ## 🛠️ Available Tools

 ### Phase 1: Brain Dump & Organization